airacommunity/AIRA-Documentation/AIRA-Form-Functions.md

 * The getElementValue function is designed to provide a straightforward way to obtain the current value of an HTML element or form field in a web page.
 * It accepts a single parameter, element_name, which is a string representing the identifier or selector of the target element.
 * This function is particularly useful when developers need to retrieve user inputs from form fields, such as textboxes, dropdowns, checkboxes, or radio buttons.
-* The returned value can be utilized for validation, further processing, or manipulation within JavaScript applications.
+* The returned value can be utilised for validation, further processing, or manipulation within JavaScript applications.

 ### Usage: